awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-healthlake-fhirdatastore.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `DatastoreTypeVersion`  <a name="cfn-healthlake-fhirdatastore-datastoretypeversion"></a>
-The FHIR version of the Data Store\.
+The FHIR version of the data store\.
 The only supported version is R4\.
 *Required*: Yes
 *Type*: String
 *Allowed values*: `R4`